jeanSagaz/app-go-api/README.md

-What is the app-golang-sample Project?
+What is the app-go-api Project?
 =====================
-The app-golang-sample Project is a open-source project written in Golang
+The app-go-api Project is a open-source project written in Golang

 ## Give a Star! :star:
-If you liked the project or if app-golang-sample helped you, please give a star ;)
+If you liked the project or if app-go-api helped you, please give a star ;)

 ## How to use:
 - You will need the latest Visual Studio Code.
 - The latest SDK and tools can be downloaded from https://go.dev/.

-Also you can run the app-golang-sample Project in Visual Studio Code (Windows, Linux or MacOS).
+Also you can run the app-go-api Project in Visual Studio Code (Windows, Linux or MacOS).

 To know more about how to setup your enviroment visit the [go dev Download Guide](https://go.dev/learn/)